python-escpos/python-escpos/doc/user/installation.rst

 When packaging from source please read the developer information in :ref:`developer-manual-repository`.

-If your packaging methode breaks the resource system from setuptools, it might be necessary to supply the path to the capabilities file:
+If your packaging method breaks the resource system from setuptools, it might be necessary to supply the path to the capabilities file:
 :ref:`advanced-usage-change-capabilities-profile`.